-In 1975 Eldred Stebbing retired the famous Zodiac label for pop and rock releases and launched a new label imprint, Key.
+In 1975 Eldred Stebbing retired his famous Zodiac label for pop and rock releases and launched a fresh new label imprint which he called Key.
+Initial releases were distributed by Pye and then when Pye shut down in New Zealand, via Festival Records (NZ) Ltd.

-The first release was ‘I Get High On Music’, the first single off the second Headband album Rock Garden.
-Releases by Zodiac stalwarts Murray Grindlay and Toni Williams followed.
+The debut release on the label was the 45 ‘I Get High On Music’, the first single off the second Headband album Rock Garden.
+In 1976 The Inbetweens (formerly on Impact) and Layton & Trent were signed.
+The former released an album, the latter just a single.
+Releases by Zodiac stalwarts Murray Grindlay and Toni Williams followed (although for some reason Toni's releases had Festival branding with Key copyrights).
+Both released albums for the label.

 In 1977, with Stebbing’s new producer Rob Aicken and a young engineer Ian Morris, the studio-based label had success with the debut single ‘Gutter Black’ by Ponsonby band Hello Sailor – two band members lived in Jervois Road a few doors away from Stebbing Recording Studios.